ryanolee/Uploader-class/docs/index.md

 #### Things of note:

  1. File uploaded automatically overwrite other files.
 This is true of all defined mime types.
  2. Mime-types need to be used carefully , the "*" wildcard cannot be used in any capacity.
 Only direct mime types can be given.
+ 3. The php_fileinfo extention needs to be enabled.